modalitysystems/modalitysoftware-docs/twa/README.md

 Teamwork Analytics uses an Azure Resource Management (ARM) template to ease deployment.
 The ARM template ensures that all data is held on your Azure tenant, and is a simple way to deploy and secure several resources on your Azure tenant.
 Using the information provided to you from the previous step, follow the [deployment steps here](deploytwa.md).

-One the deployment has completed, review the resources which have been created within the resource group.
+When the deployment has completed, review the resources which have been created within the resource group.
 One of the resources is a SQL Server with a name similar to *twa-aaa1bb2c3dd4e*.
 Make a note of this name.

 Once you have completed this step you should provide Modality System with the following information: